-You may think that avoid spam filters is the holy grail of email marketing, but it’s not that complicated.
+You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

-All you have to do is implement all of the best practices of email marketing.
-Having said that, it’s not as easy as to use an email marketing platform.
+All you have to do is implement all of the best email marketing practices.
+Having said that, it’s not as easy as using an email marketing platform.

 A recurrent question, with subtle variations, was about why emails were falling into the spam folder if they were using an email marketing platform?
 As you may already read in this post on why email marketing is not a platform, there’s more to it than just a technology.
 Like any other brand communication channel, we must master what works well and what we need to avoid.

 It doesn’t matter how well you write your email and spend enough time with your subject line if people don’t have a chance to see it.
 Why don’t they see it?
 Because a spam filter marked your email as a potential spammer, which brings it into what it’s called a quarantine folder or spam folder.

 If you want to be seen by your audience, you need to avoid spam filters.

 What is spam, and why there are spam filters?
 Spam is a term designating unsolicited emails getting to our email account by companies, people or organisations.

 Spam will be around 50% of all email traffic in 2020, according to SecureList by Kaspersky, with small oscillations along the quarters.
 To place things in perspective, spam represents half of all emails sent or received worldwide.
 Some people would argue that’s even more.